Do you have a phobia? This is crazy/embarrassing, but I...

 ...haven't ridden the subway in ten years.
 And I live in Manhattan.

 As long-time readers know, I'm very claustrophobic and have a phobia of elevators and subways.
 I've had panic attacks on the subway and even thinking about it makes me shaky.
 In the past, I could avoid subways relatively easily because we lived in downtown Manhattan, so we were central enough to walk or bike most places.
 I worked from home, so I didn't have to commute to work.
-When I needed to travel farther, I took the bus or biked all the way or splurged on cabs or (often) decided not to go.
-Alex always said I didn't realize how much I shaped my life so that I didn't have to take the train, which I now realize is true.
-But now that we're moving to Brooklyn and have two children, I have to get over it.
+When I needed to travel farther, I took the bus or biked (even during snow, rain or sleet) or splurged on cabs or (often) decided not to go.
+Alex always said I didn't realize how much I shaped my life so that I didn't have to take the train, which I now see is very true.
+But now that we have two children, I have to get over it.

 My sweet friend Gemma made a plan of attack: We're going to go out for drinks, then ride the subway, have another drink and ride it home.
 We will see how it goes!
 I would love to write about the process on the blog so that you will hold me to it. :)

 Do you have a phobia?
 I asked some lovely women I know, and they revealed their irrational fears...